pingcap/docs/troubleshoot-lock-conflicts.md

 ### Prewrite phase (optimistic)

 In the Prewrite phase, TiDB adds a primary lock and a secondary lock to target keys.
-If there are lots of requests for adding locks from the clients, TiDB prints an error such as write conflict or `keyislocked` to the log and reports it to the client.
+If there are lots of requests for adding locks to the same target key, TiDB prints an error such as write conflict or `keyislocked` to the log and reports it to the client.
 Specifically, the following errors related to locks might occur in the Prewrite phase.

 #### Read-write conflict (optimistic)